noa207/assembler-c/README.md

 ## How to run?

-// Compile the program
+Compile the program
 ```bash
 make
 ```

-//Run the o files with arguments
+Run the o files with arguments
 ```bash
 ./assembler <filename1> <filename2> ...
 ```

-//Clean and reset th program
+Clean and reset th program
 ```bash
 make clean
 ```